 \section{Conclusion}

-In this paper, we introduce a TLSA, a framework leveraging CLIP to address the UniDA problem through label space alignment.
-This framework utilizes a generative vision-language model to discover labels for all target domain samples and then filter out those containing source-related information.
-To achieve this, on a mini-batch basis, we remove trivial synonyms of source labels by synonym label alignment and remove semantically ambiguous similar labels by semantic label alignment.
-Subsequently, on a dataset-wide scale, frequency-based noisy candidate filtering identifies and removes unreliable labels based on occurrence patterns.
-The method is highly efficient both temporally and memory-wise, as it completes the entire process in a single epoch without the need for further tuning.
-After completing all alignment processes, we extend the existing source classes with the newly predicted target private labels to create a new \textit{universal classifier}.
-This classifier demonstrates significantly better performance compared to existing methods.
-Additionally, by self-training with balanced top-k confident sample selection, we surpass the state-of-the-art UniDA baselines.
+In this paper, we introduce Training-free Label Space Alignment (TLSA), a framework that leverages CLIP to address the Universal Domain Adaptation (UniDA) problem through label space alignment.
+TLSA utilizes a generative vision-language model to discover labels for all target domain samples and filters out those classified as source classes.
+On a mini-batch level, we eliminate lexical synonyms of source labels through synonym label alignment and remove semantically ambiguous labels via semantic label alignment.
+At the dataset level, frequency-based noisy candidate filtering removes unreliable labels based on occurrence patterns.
+This approach is highly efficient in both time and memory, completing the entire process in a single epoch without requiring further tuning.
+After alignment, we extend the source class set with the newly predicted target-private labels to construct a universal classifier, which significantly outperforms existing methods.
+Additionally, through self-training with balanced top-k confident sample selection, we surpass state-of-the-art UniDA baselines.